 File | Settings | Version Control

-In the pages of this node, specify the common settings for version control activities that are applied to the project files regardless of the version control system used.
+Common settings that are applied to the project files regardless of which version control system is used:

 |VCS||Select a version control system for the specified directory.|

 |Click this button to open the Version Control Configurations dialog and update the configuration settings for the selected VCS.|

 |Click this button to add a directory mapping to the list.
 The Add VCS Directory Mapping dialog box opens where you can specify the required directory, select a VCS for it, and open the Version Control Configurations dialog box to configure the specified VCS, if necessary.|